 We have installed solar panels on the hospital terrace.
 Through these, we generate solar electricity which is used for boiling hot water for bathing.
 This has helped us eliminate the energy guzzling geysers in our hospital.
 This will reduce our carbon footprint on Mother Earth in a small way.

 We are very conscious of our environmental responsibility.
 We segregate bio-medical waste at source and dispose it as per the norms mentioned in the Bio-medical waste management Act.
 We have installed a wet waste treatment plant in the campus to treat and dispose wet waste like food, raw vegetable waste, etc. This waste is converted to organic manure and used for horticulture.

 We also donate this manure to needy NGOs who in turn donate to needy farmers.
 This helps us keep the environment free from rodents, pests, etc and at the same time encourage organic farming for non-toxic food production, free of insecticides.
 Kitchen wastes are segregated at every step and eliminated when passed on through sink incinerators.

 Which CSR activities were in partnership with corporate houses?

 We have an ongoing CSR activity with the Jalan Foundation, which donated modern equipment for emergency medical care; this centre takes care of all medical emergencies.

 We have shared the vision of our founders with all our employees.
 All social programs are enthusiastically supported by our team of dedicated doctors, nurses, technicians, patient care employees (ward boys and ayas).
 Even when we have social programs on public holidays, our staff members volunteer of their own accord.
 This says a lot about our engagement with our employees and their social awareness.

-Thank you for reading the interview until the end.
-We appreciate the time you have given us.
-In addition, your thoughts and inputs will genuinely make a difference to us.
-Please do drop in a line and help us do better.
+Thank you for reading the interview.
+Please drop in a line and help us do better.

 The CSR Journal Team